PongoEngine/cactusgod/source/_posts/waves-of-sensation.md

 ### Sawtooth Waves: Slipping Tires

 Finally, there's tire slippage, a sensation critical for judging the limits of your car's grip.
 A sawtooth wave, with its ramp-like upswing and sudden drop, captures this feeling well.
-As the tires begin to lose traction, the rise in the sawtooth wave builds tension.
-The sudden drop then conveys the moment the tires lose grip entirely.
-By mapping the slippage to the frequency and amplitude of a sawtooth wave, we can create a rising sense of anticipation and a sudden release that mimics the feeling of tires slipping on the tarmac.
+As the tires begin to lose traction, the quick rise and drop in the sawtooth wave builds tension.
+By mapping the slippage to the frequency and amplitude of a sawtooth wave, we can create a sense of anticipation or a sudden release that mimics the feeling of tires slipping on the tarmac.

 ## Merging the Waves: The Art of Mixing

 With three different waveforms representing distinct aspects of the driving experience, the next challenge is to blend them into a single output that our haptic devices can interpret.
 This process, known as mixing, requires careful attention to ensure that no single waveform overwhelms the others and all contribute to the overall feedback.

-Typically, the mixing process involves normalizing the amplitude of each waveform relative to its importance to the feedback.
+Typically the mixing process involves normalizing the amplitude of each waveform relative to its importance to the feedback.
 The RPM sine wave, for example, might contribute significantly to the overall mix, while the sawtooth wave for tire slippage might only contribute under specific conditions (like when navigating a slippery turn).

 ## The Result: A Symphony of Sensation